 - Photochromic lens included

-Endura’s FS260 Pro is more of a package than a single pair of sunglasses.
+Endura’s FS260 Pro is more of a package than a single pair of cycling sunglasses.
 There are three different lenses in the box, including a photochromic option, making these ideal for days when the weather is changeable.

 Our tester found the fit to be particularly secure, even over the roughest terrain, so you won’t need to worry about losing them on gravel or bumpy rides.

-So, if you don’t want your sunglasses to overshadow the rest of your outfit, these might be the pair for you.
+The styling is fairly relaxed, so if you don’t want your sunglasses to overshadow the rest of your outfit, these might be the pair for you.

 - Solid build quality